William Turnor Lewis

-William Turnor Lewis (March 10, 1840 – December 30, 1915) was an American businessman and Republican politician.
+William Turnor Lewis (March 10, 1840 – December 30, 1915) was an American businessman, Republican politician, and Wisconsin pioneer.
 He was one of the founders of the Mitchell-Lewis Motor Company.
-He also served in the Wisconsin State Assembly, representing the city of Racine in the 1897 session, and was an important contributor in the establishment of the primary election system in Wisconsin.
+He also served one term in the Wisconsin State Assembly, representing the city of Racine during the 1897 session, and was an important contributor in the establishment of the primary election system in Wisconsin.

 Biography

 William T. Lewis was born in Utica, New York, in March 1840.
 He was raised and educated there and came to Wisconsin with his older brother in 1855.
 They settled at Racine, Wisconsin, where he would reside for the rest of his life.
 He studied telegraphy under his older brother, James F. Lewis, who was manager of the Racine office of the Western Union Telegraph Company.
 After James quit in 1861 to focus on studying law, William became manager of the Western Union office.
 After the outbreak of the American Civil War, he volunteered with the U.S. Military Telegraph Corps and served at the headquarters of the Union Army XV Corps until the end of the Atlanta campaign.